useblocks/sphinx-c4/README.md

 ## New functions for Sphinx-Needs

 * **Labled links** are needed, in best case with two arguments, as C4 needs a descript like "Makes API calls" and the used technology. for instance "REST/HTTPS".

+Open points:

+* ``needc4`` directive needs to be specified and especially the way how to use it.
+  * How to get the complete system/container view of a given system
+  * How to combine two or ore systems?
+  * How to show the components of multiple containers in one picture?
+How to select the needed container-components to show?